Matthew Benham Exclusive Interview: Lessons Learned and Signing For The Future

 Has what has happened at Brentford over the past year, for better and for worse, affected your long-term ambitions or aspirations for the club or your involvement?

 No, not really.
-The only time I found it particularly unpleasant was the final three months of last season.
+The only time I found it particularly unpleasant was the final three months of last season (the season we reached the Championship playoff semifinals).
 But this season has been fine.
 At certain points it did feel that if anything could go wrong, it did go wrong.
 The pitch.
 The injuries.
 The managerial changes.
 I have to admit, when I got back home after the Birmingham home defeat and found out that Lee (Carsley) had said he didn’t want the job at the press conference I had to laugh.
 What else could I do at that point?

 But that was simply a case of Lee being hugely principled.
 He genuinely didn’t want to be a manager and he hated the thought of being seen as one of those coaches that stabs the previous manager in the back.